VoxelForge/VoxelForge/API.md

 been removed or moved to other mods.
 The API is mostly identical, but a few features have been added.
 Compability is not really a goal, but function and attribute names of Mobs Redo 1.41 are kept.
-If you have code for a mod which works fine under Mobs Redo, it should be easy to make it work in VoxelCraft, chances are good that it works out of the box.
+If you have code for a mod which works fine under Mobs Redo, it should be easy to make it work in VoxelForge, chances are good that it works out of the box.

 ### Help